How Do Java Developers Reuse StackOverflow Answers in Their GitHub Projects?: Data Collection

 \section{Data Collection}

-To construct a dataset of the SO answers reused by GitHub projects, we first used Google BigQuery~\cite{bigquery} to crawl for SO links that are mentioned by Java files on GitHub (Section~\ref{sec:crawl}).
-Next, we applied a hybrid approach to recognize the SO answers reused by developers (Section~\ref{sec:reuse}).
+To create a dataset of SO answers reused by GitHub projects, we used Google BigQuery~\cite{bigquery} to crawl for SO links that are mentioned by Java files on GitHub (Section~\ref{sec:crawl}), and applied a new hybrid approach to identify SO answers reused by developers (Section~\ref{sec:reuse}).